-If you suffer from chronic gout, you may be approved automatically for disability benefits if your gout fulfills the requirements of ("meets") the Social Security Administration’s (SSA) listing requirements for inflammatory arthritis.
+If you suffer from chronic gout (sometimes referred to as refractory gout or recalcitrant gout), you may be approved automatically for disability benefits if your gout meets (fulfills the requirements of) the Social Security Administration's (SSA) listing requirements for inflammatory arthritis.

 To meet the listing, you must be diagnosed by your rheumatologist with gout and experience the chronic inflammation or ongoing deformity of either: